MonikaF/booknetworkOLD/index.md

 # Our dataset
 We used a subset of Goodbooks-10k from Github, which contains most rated books, their user ratings and all the tags users give them.
 However we wanted even more information so we can delve into text analysis.
 Therefore we wrote a python script to download and extract book descriptions and reviews directly from Goodreads.
 In total it is around X MB of data.
-You can download Goodbooks-10k [here] and CSV with book descriptions and reviews [here].
-If you want to see more details about how we processed and analysed our data, you can find those in the Explainer notebook [here].
+You can download [Goodbooks-10k](https://github.com/zygmuntz/goodbooks-10k) and [CSV]() with book descriptions and reviews to try to play with the data.
+If you want to see more details about how we processed and analysed our data, you can find those in the [Explainer notebook]().
-[add link for download]

 # Analysis
 Now you know everything about our idea and how we created the networks of Fans and Haters.
 Let's look at how we analysed them.